matze-dd/Tex2txt/README.md

 Altogether, the script can help to create a compact report from language examination of a single file or a complete document tree.

-For ease of problem localisation, we make an effort to track line numbers.
+For ease of problem localisation, we implement a mechanism which tracks line number changes during the text manipulations.
 Unnecessary creation of empty lines therefore can be avoided, sentences and paragraphs remain intact.
 This is demonstrated in file [Example.md](Example.md),